 Once this process has started, a new pivot begins on each of the two halves.
 This pivot begins separately and uses the same algorithm as above.
 First, we will set a pivot value which is equal to the last value in each list:

 |Pivot One||Pivot Two|

 Next, we will move all the values greater than a pivot to the right of the pivot.
-All values less than the pivot will be moved to the left.
+We move all values less than the pivot to the left.

 |Pivot One||Pivot Two|

-	This process continues until every item in our list is sorted:
+This process continues until we sort our list: